D1mme/Par-measure/README.md

 - A report which explains the background of the Par-measure, the functionality of the code and the provided examples;
 - The MATLAB code ``par_measure.m`` which can be used to compute the masking curves;
 - The MATLAB code ``example1_basics.m``, which shows the functionality of the code;
-- TO BE ADDED IN THE NEAR FUTURE The MATLAB code ``example2_loudness_increase.m``, which uses the Par-measure to increase the loudness of acoustic signals while keeping the perceived distortion limited.
+- The MATLAB code ``example2_loudness_increase.m``, which uses the Par-measure to increase the loudness of acoustic signals while keeping the perceived distortion limited.
 This example is directly based on the work done by Jeannerot et al. in [2] and, in my opinion, is a nice example of how to use the Par-measure inside an optimisation framework.
+	- The .wav files corresponding to ``example_2_loudness_increase.m`` can be found in the Data folder.
 ## Contact
 Feel free to leave a message in case you have questions, find mistakes, or have any other comments!
 You can either use the GitHub or send an E-mail to d.c.c.j.degroot@tudelft.nl.